jaydenaung/K8s-SAProbe/README.md

 # Kubernetes Security Scripts

 Just a repo to share some useful scripts I've used in Kubernetes security labs.
-You can use Kubernetes CLI to achieve the same result manually and repeatedly for each and every pods but why not automate it, right?
+You could definitely use Kubernetes CLI to achieve the same result manually and repeatedly for each and every pods but why not automate it, right?
 I'll keep adding new scripts to this repo whenever I come across new use cases.

 ## Pre-requisites
 - The bash scripts will use Kubernetes CLI such as **kubectl**. ( Download `kubectl` [here](https://kubernetes.io/docs/tasks/tools/))